 Kitchen Scale – Scales aren’t just for measuring food!
 If you want to start refining your coffee-tasting palate, a scale is a must.
 To get a precise ratio of grounds to water and taste the unique flavors of coffee, a scale is incredibly helpful.
 For those that are looking to up their coffee game, this is definitely one of the top home barista essentials.

 Cupping Teacups – Cupping teacups are helpful to ensure you get the right measurement of grounds and water while trying new coffees.
 These double as cappuccino cups so if you love cappuccinos, then this cup is perfect for enjoying it from!

 Loose Leaf Tea Scoop – If you love tea, try loose leaf!
 This loose-leaf tea scoop helps you get the right measurement every time!
 Oh!
 And you can brew loose-leaf tea multiple times without sacrificing flavor!

 Coffee Bar Decor

 Versatile Kitchen Wall Shelf with Hooks – Spare some space by using shelves and hooks to store your coffee add-ins and mugs.
 This one has hooks which make it super easy to store your mugs!

 Kitchen Island Bar – If you don’t have a dedicated place for your coffee bar, starting out with something like a baker’s rack is a perfect setup.
 It’s inexpensive and has multiple shelves and baskets to help stay organized.

 Gifts for the Coffee Lover

 As I discover new and innovative ways to brew your morning cup of magic, I’ll be sure to update them here.
-If you’re not signed up to get the monthly Coffee Chronicles, click here and I’ll send you the exclusive Coffee Roast and Brew Guide!
-The Coffee Chronicles subscribers get first look at my review of new products, local coffee shops, and eateries!
+If you’re not signed up for the monthly Coffee Chronicles, click here and I’ll send you the exclusive Coffee Roast and Brew Guide!
+The Coffee Chronicles subscribers get the first look at my review of new products, local coffee shops, and eateries!